RokNikolic/car-rental-ui/README.md

-# Java-Travel-UI
+# Java Car Rental Ui

-A basic UI for a fake travel company created with JavaFX
+A basic UI for a car rental company created with JavaFX